 I press toward the goal for the prize of the upward call of God in Christ Jesus.~Philippians 3:14 NKJV

-So, when in my freshman year of high school, we took a class trip, I was elated—and yes, we were “studying.”
-I’m not sure what we were studying—rollercoaster mechanics or something–but it was school-related, so we were “studying.”
+During my freshman year of high school, we took a class trip there.
+I was elated, and yes, we studied.
+I’m not sure what we studied—rollercoaster mechanics or something–but it was school-related.
 At least, that was the guise.
-As our bus reached the gates, our classmates piled up and over the turnstiles in an “orderly” fashion, nearly crushing me in the process.
+As our bus reached the gates, our classmates piled up and over the turnstiles, nearly crushing me in the process.

 I had fun exploring the aisles of games.
-There was everything from bean bag tosses, to ring-around-the-bottle, to various shooting, darting, throwing, or slinging games.
-I explored the rides; my favorite being the giant slide.
-The dust wafting as we’d disembark provided great entertainment, as did the various chit-chat at the top, as we’d ask the attendant if we could share a burlap mat, slide backward, slide without the mat, or anything else we could dream up to get him to chuckle while he said “No.” And then there was the food.
+There was everything from bean bag tosses to ring-around-the-bottle to various shooting, darting, throwing, and slinging games.
+I explored the rides–my favorite being the giant slide.
+The dust wafting as we’d disembark provided great entertainment, as did the various chit-chat at the top.
+We asked the attendant if we could share a burlap mat, slide backward, slide without the mat, or do anything else we could dream up to get him to chuckle while he said, “No.” And then there was the food.
 I gorged myself on a candy-coated apple followed by cotton candy.
-I think I had more sugar on my fingers than in my mouth.
+I had more sugar on my fingers than in my mouth.